michaeldslim/react-native-todo-app/README.md

 module.exports = defaultConfig;
 ```

-### To-Do List Component
+### Note List Component
-- Define a component (TodoList.tsx) that will handle displaying the list of to-dos.
+- Define a component (TodoList.tsx) that will handle displaying the list of notes.
-- Manage the state of to-do items and input for new to-dos.
+- Manage the state of note items and input for new notes.
-- Use Firestore to fetch, add, update, and delete to-do items.
+- Use Firestore to fetch, add, update, and delete note items.
 - Render the list of items with options to toggle their completion status and delete them.

 ### Run the Application